-Thus, Global Upheavals are now a well-established phenomenon defined by nearsimultaneous occurrence of SEB and NTB cycles with equatorial coloration, while the 'great northern upheaval' of 2012 was the only known coincidence of NEB and NTB cycles (but with possible parallels in 1926-27 and 2016-17; see Appendices).
+Thus, global upheavals are now a well-established phenomenon defined by near-simultaneous occurrence of SEB and NTB cycles with equatorial coloration, while the 'great northern upheaval' of 2012 was the only known coincidence of NEB and NTB cycles (but with possible parallels in 1926-'27 and 2016- '17; see appendices).

 At present we have no theory to explain these apparent linkages between cycles in different domains.
-But evidence for very deep circulation patterns within Jupiter, beginning to emerge from the Juno orbiter as this article is written, may perhaps enable such a theory to be developed in the not-too-distant future.
+However, evidence for very deep circulation patterns within Jupiter, beginning to emerge from the Juno orbiter as this article is written, may perhaps enable such a theory to be developed in the nottoo-distant future.

-Appendix 1: Another Great Northern Upheaval in 2016-17
+Appendix I. Another great northern upheaval in 2016-'17

 Since the 'great northern upheaval' of 2012, the saga has continued with further cycles of outbreaks on both the NEB and NTB.
-Both of them continued the established periodic sequences, but with anomalies in timing that led to near-simultaneous disturbances again in 2016-17.
-In early 2015, the author issued a 'Three-year weather forecast for Jupiter' [ref.35], suggesting that a new NEB expansion event (NEE) would start imminently, and a new NTBs jet outbreak would start in late 2016 or early 2017.
+Both of them continued the established periodic sequences, but with anomalies in timing that led to nearsimultaneous disturbances again in 2016-'17.
+In early 2015, the author issued a 'Three-year weather forecast for Jupiter',35 suggesting that a new NEB expansion event (NEE) would start imminently, and a new NTBs jet outbreak would start in late 2016 or early 2017.

 For the NEB, the prediction was based on the 3-year periodicity and the appearance in late 2014 of slow-moving rifts, as described in Paper I of this series.
-In the event, there was some NEBn activity, but it was only during solar conjunction in late 2015 that a NEE really began; then in spring, 2016, having extended 140° around the planet, it stalled and regressed [Refs.
-36-38].
-It seemed that this NEE had failed.
-But in autumn, 2016, rifts again appeared in the NEB, including some slow-moving northerly ones, and proliferated extensively during the winter, leading to a rapid NEE affecting all longitudes in 2017.
+In the event, there was some NEBn activity, but it was only during solar conjunction in late 2015 that an NEE really began.
+Then in spring 2016, having extended 140° around the planet, it stalled and regressed.^{36-38} It seemed that this NEE had failed.
+However, in autumn 2016, rifts again appeared in the NEB - including some slow-moving northerly ones - and proliferated extensively during the winter, leading to a rapid NEE affecting all longitudes in 2017.

-For the NTB, the prediction was based on the 5-year periodicity, the faintness of the belt, and the speed of the jet in 2014-15.
-In fact, a classic super-fast jet outbreak did occur, but only 4.5 years after the previous one; it probably started at solar conjunction in mid-September, 2016, and was discovered in mid-October at the time of the Juno spacecraft's second perijove [refs.
-16, 39-41].
-There were four super-fast plumes, the last of which disappeared at the end of October, and the outbreak proceeded in the same manner as previous ones reviewed herein.
+For the NTB, the prediction was based on the 5-year periodicity, the faintness of the belt, and the speed of the jet in 2014-'15.
+In fact, a classic super-fast jet outbreak did occur, but only 4.5 years after the previous one; it probably started at solar conjunction in 2016, mid-September and was discovered in mid-October at the time of the Juno spacecraft's second perijove.^{16,39-41} There were four super-fast plumes, the last of which disappeared at the end of October, and the outbreak proceeded in the same manner as previous ones reviewed herein.
 By November the NTropZ was intensely disturbed, and this turbulence may well have induced the rifting in the NEB that initiated the NEE.
-From December onwards there was revival of a vividly orange NTB(S) and of a turbulent NTB(N) that then became dark grey.
+From December onwards there was revival of a vividly orange NTB(S) and of a turbulent NTB(N), that then became dark grey.

-So at the climax of these disturbances in spring 2017, there was again intense disturbance all across the NEB, NTropZ and NTB, which looked very much like the great northern upheaval in 2012 [ref.42].
-However, whereas the 2012 events in the NEB and NTB were both clearly prepared well in advance and were initiated in keeping with their independent periodicities, in 2016-17 the NEE was unexpected (coming soon after an abortive one) and may have been triggered by turbulence from the NTBs outbreak.
+So at the climax of these disturbances in spring 2017, there was again intense disturbance all across the NEB, NTropZ and NTB, which looked very much like the great northern upheaval in 2012.42 However, whereas the 2012 events in the NEB and NTB were both clearly prepared well in advance and were initiated in keeping with their independent periodicities, in 2016-'17 the NEE was unexpected (coming soon after an abortive one) and may have been triggered by turbulence from the NTBs outbreak.

-As these events occurred just as NASA's Juno orbiter mission was getting under way, they elicited strong interest and collaboration from professional scientists, and were also monitored by the camera and microwave radiometer on Juno itself.
+As these events occurred just as NASA's Juno orbiter mission was getting under way, they elicited strong interest and collaboration from professional scientists, and were monitored by the camera and microwave radiometer on Juno.

-Appendix 2: Was there a Great Northern Upheaval in 1926-1927?
+Appendix II.
+Was there a great northern upheaval in 1926-'27?